damiendr/RobotOSData.jl/README.md

  └─/davis/right/camera_info: sensor_msgs/CameraInfo => RobotOSData.CommonMsgs.sensor_msgs.CameraInfo
  └─/davis/right/image_raw:        sensor_msgs/Image => RobotOSData.CommonMsgs.sensor_msgs.Image
 ```
 Note how the standard ROS messages are resolved to a Julia type, while topics with the non-standard type "dvs_msgs/EventArray" will be parsed as raw `Array{UInt8,1}`.
-See below to add support non-standard types.
+See below to add support for non-standard types.

-To read the message data, use one of the following:
+You can now read the messages in the bag:
 ```julia
 >>> using RobotOSData
 >>> @time bag[:] # read all messages